Editor’s Note: This blog post has been updated in September 2021.

 - Mobile-ready and remote deployment capabilities

-- Enhance employee experience
+- Enhance employee engagement, learning experience and knowledge retention

 - Better manage organizational processes and resources